Quantum Utility Block (QUB)

 QUB systems represent the internal architecture that the component companies use to validate their individual products.
 This creates a consistent link between factory testing and deployed performance of all QUB deployments.

 QUB is a reference architecture – a blueprint for building quantum hardware.
-You get a detailed bill of materials for your chosen QUB size, which you can either purchase directly or source through a system integrator for a smoother setup.
-We’ve already confirmed all the components work together taking all of the uncertainty out of the process.
+You get a detailed bill of materials for your chosen QUB size, which you can either purchase directly or source through a system integrator.
+We’ve already confirmed all the components work together taking the uncertainty out of building powerful quantum computers.